banner

 Second Stage of Init Process#

-After the initialization and mounting of devices in first_stage_init, it will execute the SecondStageMain function in main.cpp (which can be seen as the second stage of the init process).
+After the initialization and mounting of devices in first_stage_init, the main.cpp class's SecondStageMain function will be executed (which can be seen as the second stage of the init process).

 // /init/main.cpp file